 Best office perk in 2019?
 It just might be a micro market.

-Serve yourself!
+Serve yourself in a micro market!
 That’s a concept everyone gets, and a micro market is an ideal solution for employers interested in helping their staff find convenient, nutritious snacks and meals at work.

 Micro markets take many forms, but as a rule they are unattended retail shops where consumers can browse products on shelves and in refrigerated displays, allowing them to serve themselves.
 A self-checkout kiosk with a cashless system allows payment by credit card, company card or via bio-metrics.
 Think of it as an automated employee lunch or break room that can be tailored to each business with a customized selection of drinks, snacks and meals.